By Jesse Richardson

-In the last six months, we’ve effectively doubled in size, grossing about $10,000/month with about 200-220 subscribers.
+In the first six months, we effectively doubled in size, grossing about $10,000/month with about 200-220 subscribers.
 On a monthly basis, that comes out to a 10.14% growth rate, on average.
-In other words, by dedicating just a portion of my schedule, I’ve been fortunate enough to capture back the number of churned customers each month, plus track down some additional customers.
-To date, I’ve never netted a negative number of customers, ever.
+In other words, by dedicating just a portion of my schedule, I was fortunate enough to capture back the number of churned customers each month, plus track down some additional customers.

 Step 5: Keeping at it.

-These days, I’ve templatized the business enough that the little downtime I do have can be spent thinking of new ways to get customers.
-While I don’t need to work every day, my daily schedule is mostly focused on procuring the next month’s products, tinkering with emails, and improving my skill set on core tasks.
+Since launching, I was able to templatize the business enough that the little downtime I did have could be spent thinking of new ways to get customers.
+While I didn’t need to work every day, my daily schedule mostly focused on procuring the next month’s products, tinkering with emails, and improving my skill set on core tasks.

-For example, I’ve improved at branding and general creative skills:
+For example, I improved at branding and general creative skills:

 And this was true across all operations.

-- Procurement has become easier: Prospurly has worked with dozens of local companies and artisans across the US, and people are taking notice.
-We’ve been featured in a few decent-sized publications and online outlets, like Buzzfeed, and work with dozens of social influencers a month.
-This adds a really unique marketing perk to our business for brands.
+- Procurement became easier: Prospurly worked with dozens of local companies and artisans across the US, and people took notice.
+We’ve been featured in a few decent-sized publications and online outlets, like Buzzfeed, and worked with dozens of social influencers a month.
+This added a really unique marketing perk to our business for brands.

-- The sales deck has improved: I’ve redesigned it, added more features, and profiled more brands.
-This makes for a more compelling pitch to my partners and helps speed up conversations.
+- The sales deck improved: I redesigned it, added more features, and profiled more brands.
+This made for a more compelling pitch to my partners and sped up conversations.

-- Accounting is quick and easy: With Xero and a cash planning sheet in Excel on lock, I can quickly budget and forecast growth, making this once scary operation simple and manageable.
+- Accounting was quick and easy: With Xero and a cash planning sheet in Excel on lock, I could quickly budget and forecast growth, making this once-scary operation simple and manageable.

-- Shipping is a 60-minute task: With Cratejoy’s platform and easy-to-manage batch shipping, this operation boils down to a 60-minute or so task each month.
-I send a PDF right to my fulfillment partner and never have to worry about labeling, packing, or shipping boxes.
+- Shipping became a 60-minute task: With Cratejoy’s platform and easy-to-manage batch shipping, this operation boiled down to a 60-minute or so task each month.
+I would send a PDF right to my fulfillment partner and never have to worry about labeling, packing, or shipping boxes.

-- Social media is growing: With over 5,000 people across my channels, social media is gaining natural momentum and requires less work.
-People are more inclined to repost photos without us directing them to — because they see so many people already do it — every month.
+- Social media grew: With over 5,000 people across my channels, our social media channels gained natural momentum and required less work.
+People were more inclined to repost photos without us directing them to — because they saw so many other people do it — each month.